Featured image of Pronterface: How to Download, Install & Set It Up Darko Izgarevic via All3DP

 The Pronterface Dashboard (Source: RepRap Wiki)

-Having originally been designed to control the end-to-end 3D printing workflow, including slicing (using Slic3r), Pronterface often fulfils a much simpler role today.
-Yet, despite other software options, including OctoPrint and various “G-code senders”, providing much of the same functionality, Pronterface retains several advantages.
+Originally been designed to control the end-to-end 3D printing workflow, including slicing (using Slic3r), Pronterface fulfils a much simpler role today.
+With that said, despite other software options, including OctoPrint and various “G-code senders”, providing much of the same functionality, Pronterface retains several advantages.

 In addition to running on multiple computer platforms, it’s simple to install, easy to learn (at least for the basic functionality), can be quickly customized to automate repetitive tasks, and is also written in Python, allowing more technical users to make their own modifications.